Reef Wreck & Critter

 Flight to Labuanbajo Flores

-• We depart Bali from Denpasar Domestic Airport early morning and arrive mid-morning at Labuanbajo on the island of Flores, after an 80 minute flight.
+• We depart Bali from Denpasar Domestic Airport early morning and arrive into Labuanbajo on the island of Flores, after a 90 minute flight.

 Komodo National Park Islands